For questions, please contact email@example.com.

 A community team may not have any affiliation with a college and may not use the name of a school as part of their team name.
 They may not receive any monetary or in-kind support from any school, including but not limited to free or discounted practice or event space.
 However, discounted practice or event space shall not be considered in-kind support if a community resident, unaffiliated with the school, could have obtained the space at the same cost.

 Collegiate teams are permitted to play against community teams.
 If collegiate teams and community teams play against one another, those games will count towards each team’s season play requirements (to attend regional and national championships).
 If collegiate teams and community teams play against one another, those games will count towards each team’s standings, which will affect seeding for regional and national championships.
 At regional championships and US Quidditch Cup, collegiate and community teams will play in separate divisions.

 College and community adult players must be 18 or older.
 Those who are 17 may compete after they submit a signed parental consent form.

 All players on a collegiate team must attend the same school.
 Current graduate students will be permitted to play on their school’s collegiate team.
 Faculty, staff, and non-students will not be permitted to play on a school’s collegiate team.
 A student from a college with an unofficial or community team may not compete with a college team from another school.

-To prevent non-students from playing on collegiate teams, members of collegiate teams must provide USQ with proof of enrollment in their institution.
-Players may submit either an official proof of enrollment from their school’s registrar or an official class schedule for the 2017-18 season showing the player’s full name.
+To prevent non-students from playing on collegiate teams, members of collegiate teams must provide USQ with proof of enrollment in their institution at the beginning of the season (at least 24 hours before the start of the first event they are competing in officially) and again after January 1 to email@example.com.
+Players may submit either an official proof of enrollment from their school’s registrar or an official class schedule for the current season showing the player’s full name.
 Additional forms of proof of enrollment may be accepted on a case-by-case basis.